jbham/actix-fb-google-login/README.md

 * Under the hood, it uses ```google-jwt-verify``` library to verify Google Sign-in token and uses ```reqwest``` to verify Facebook token.
 Once verified, it stores the token details in Redis with auto expiration time based on the token expiration time.

 ## How to use?
+* Make sure to add Google client ID, Facebook details in .env file.
+Once .env file is filled, this data should seamlessly flow to the rest of the information.
 * User would authenticate using Google Sign in or Facebook Login in the browser.
   * Browser would submit either google or facebook token in Authorization header of the HTTP request
   * Actix will verify the token and proceed depending on whether token is valid/invalid.
 If invalid, returns 401 error.
 If valid, it proceeds with rest of the steps.